oliv3r/solaredge/README.md

                          (default: 22222,22221,80)
-    -r recfile           file to record all incoming and outgoing messages to -s inv[,inv,...]     comma delimited list of SolarEdge slave inverter IDs -t 2|4|n             data source type (2=RS232, 4=RS485, n=network) -u updatefile        file to write firmwate update to (experimental) -v                   verbose output
+    -r recfile           file to record all incoming and outgoing messages to -s inv[,inv,...]     comma delimited list of SolarEdge slave inverter IDs --split              split files (-o, -r) by date (filename will be used as dirname) -t 2|4|n             data source type (2=RS232, 4=RS485, n=network) -u updatefile        file to write firmwate update to (experimental) -v                   verbose output